-- 4.1 MEASUREMENT: The quantity measured for payment shall be per linear foot of casing pipe and carrier pipe installed with jack and bore or open trench method as accepted by Owner.
-Jack and bore method shall be measured from face to face of jacking pits. - 4.2 PAYMENT: Payment shall be full compensation for all labor, materials, tools, and equipment necessary for jacking and boring operations, and furnishing pipe casing and carrier pipe as per the Construction Drawings and as specified within.
-This item shall include, but not necessarily limited to: jack and bore (if method used); carrier pipe; casing pipe; casing spacers; liners; end seals; pipe tracer wire; marker tape; water main crossing marker; excavation and backfilling; bracing, sheeting, and shoring; grout; compaction; hydrotesting and disinfection; and all other incidental work for furnishing and installing pipe casing and carrier pipe in reliable service.
+- 4.1 MEASUREMENT: The quantity measured for payment shall be per linear foot of casing pipe and carrier pipe installed and as accepted by Owner.
+Jack and bore method shall be measured from face to face of jacking pits. - 4.2 PAYMENT: Payment shall be full compensation for all labor, materials, tools, and equipment necessary for installing encased pipe of the various diameter sizes and by various methods (i.e., jacking, boring, drilling, open cut) per the Construction Drawings and as specified within.
+This item shall include, but not necessarily be limited to, carrier pipe; casing pipe; casing spacers; liners; end seals; pipe tracer wire; marker tape; water main crossing marker; bore pits; excavation and backfilling; bracing, sheeting, and shoring; grout; compaction; hydrotesting and disinfection; and all other incidental work for furnishing and installing pipe casing and carrier pipe in reliable service.